 Swelling, pain, redness, and warmth are all symptoms of an ankle sprain.
 Soft tissue injury and inflammation occur.
 Although many ankle sprains heal using conservative treatment methods, acute sprains may result in chronic ankle instability and pain.

 Without an x-ray, it can be difficult to differentiate a sprain from a fracture (broken bone).
 If you experience any of the following symptoms, you should seek immediate medical attention:

 Treatment options for your ankle sprain vary based on the severity of the injury.
 Ankle sprains are classified as grade I, II, or III, depending on how many ligaments are injured.

 - For Grade I sprains, R.I.C.E.
 (Rest, Ice, Compression, Elevation) guidelines should be followed.

 - Grade II sprains also follow the R.I.C.E. guidelines, and may also involve immobilization of the joint through a brace or splint, as well as longer resting time.

 - A Grade III ankle sprain puts you at risk for permanent ankle instability.
 Your doctor may advise use of a walking boot, cast, or surgery to treat a severe ankle sprain.

 It is important to allow time for the injured ligament to heal completely to prevent permanent damage and reduce the risk of re-injury when an ankle sprain occurs.
-If you need help determining how long each phase of recovery should be for your particular injury, contact us today at 201.729-0001.
+You can contact us at (201) 729-0001.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.